jmarquez-cs/auth-service/README.md

 ### `docker-compose up -d`

-Runs CockroachDB with 1 master node and 2 slave nodes oon a cluster network 'roachnet' Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Runs CockroachDB with 1 master node and 2 slave nodes on a cluster network 'roachnet' Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 Now, install the [cockroachDB binaries](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-mac.html), run: